Hello, world. This is where you learn things about me.

 But, time, as it often does, moved onward, and I soon met and fell in love with my husband.
 We were married before I graduated college, though he already had a grown up job and I was still skipping classes I didn't like to go do the things I did like to do.

 Four kids and a few moves later, we somehow find ourselves living on a summer camp in the southern wilds of Texas.
 My husband is a director of operations and I guess I am too as I keep our house running and homeschool our four sons.
-(Though the smallest is brand new and currently steals our attention very easily with the simplest of coos and smiles.
-We are all so smitten with these holy newborn days.
-They do just fly by, don't they?)
 We have a beautiful community locally and spanning states and seas.
 The stories that are threaded with ours flood my soul with thanksgiving.
 It's a small world after all, my friends.

 We take superheroes and good stories very seriously around here.
 Books stack themselves around our home.
-My walls are littered with illustrations from very serious tiny artists and the floor is constantly covered with LEGO creations and scraps of paper from whatever art project my boys are crafting.
+My walls are littered with illustrations from very serious tiny artists and the floor is generally smattered with LEGO creations and scraps of paper from whatever art project my boys are crafting.
 It's glorious to have a household of imagineers.
-My husband, the sensible one, can be counted on to motivate us to finish our homework or do our chores, but secretly he loves the daydream believers that surround him.
+My husband, the sensible one, can be counted on to motivate us to finish our homework or do our chores, but we know he secretly loves the daydream believers that surround him.

 If I could have any superpower, it would be to travel through time and space to any location or era.
-There is so much I want to see and know and learn.
+The world is full of possibility and I want to see and do it all.
 I have a list.
 I will share it if you wish to read it .
-Be prepared to tuck in with some tea and biscuits for an inordinate amount of time, though.
+Be prepared to tuck in with some tea and biscuits for an inordinate amount of time.
 You've been warned.